When princes Harry and William visited Canada with their parents

 - CBC ARCHIVES | 50 years ago the U.S. turned off their part of Niagara Falls

-"Niagara Falls's tour boat was pulled out of dry dock by royal request," said Newman, as the camera showed the royal trio aboard the Maid of the Mist clad in royal blue raincoats.
+"Niagara Falls's tour boat was pulled out of dry dock by royal request," said Newman, as the camera showed the trio aboard the Maid of the Mist clad in royal blue raincoats.